MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/SoCsAndCustomBoards.md

 ### **NXP preview**
-NXP support for Windows 10 IoT Core is in private preview.
-Please sign up to express interest [here](http://aka.ms/iotnxp).
+NXP support for Windows 10 IoT Core is in public preview.
+For more information, the access the BSP, or to find a hardware partner, please go to the [NXP SoC page](http://aka.ms/iotnxp).

-You can also reach out to partners we're working with during preview:
-* Advantech [RSB-4411](http://www.advantech.com/products/single_board_computer/rsb-4411/mod_d3901250-b0a0-4a5f-9762-b26fa0c36858) - buy@advantech.tw
-* Keith & Koep [pConXS](http://wce.keith-koep.com/en/products/pconxs-ff/) with [Trizeps VII](http://wce.keith-koep.com/en/products/trizeps7-i.MX6/) - contact@keith-koep.com
-* Kontron [SMARC-sAMX6i](https://www.kontron.com/products/boards-and-standard-form-factors/smarc/smarc-samx6i.html) - Martin Unverdorben (martin.unverdorben@kontron.com)
-* Solid Run [Hummingboard Edge](https://www.solid-run.com/imx6-win-10-iot-core/ )- Ilya Viten (ilya@solid-run.com)
-* Geniatech [SoM-iMX6Q-Q7](https://www.geniatech.com/product/som-imx6q-q7/) & [SoM-iMX7D](https://www.geniatech.com/product/som-imx7d/) - Mike Decker (mike.decker@geniatech.com) or Fang Jijun (Fjj@geniatech.com)
-* VIA [VAB-820](https://www.viaembeddedstore.com/shop/boards/vab-820/) - Michael Fox (MichaelFox@via.com.tw) or Dream Ku (dreamku@via.com.tw)
-* Phytec [phyBOARD-i.MX7](https://phytec.com/products/single-board-computers/phyboard-i.mx7/) - Brad Dodson (sales@phytec.com)

 ## Other options
 If you find that you'd still like to create a custom board, we have provided a few suggestions of manufacturers below that can help with schematics and layout for a board.